pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Socialism never took root in America because the poor see themselves not as an exploited proletariat, but as temporarily embarrassed millionaires."
 --John Steinbeck

-"Oh my God!
-Jeremy's still in the trunk.
-Let's see how long has it been, two... two weeks?
-Yep, he's  dead.
-Definately dead."
---Stewie

 "The bitterest tears shed over graves are for words left unsaid and for deeds left undone."
 --Harriet Beecher Stowe, Little Foxes, 1865